Meet the cast of Last Tango in Halifax series five - TheNewsTrace

 Who’s Harrison?
 A younger boy whom Alan witnesses shop-lifting meals.

 The place have I seen Liam McCheyne earlier than?
-You may recognise him from reveals like The Bay, Mom’s Day, Shifting On, and Coronation Avenue.
+You may recognise him from reveals like The Bay, Mom’s Day, Transferring On, and Coronation Road.

 Tony Gardner performs John

 Who’s John?
 A novelist and Caroline’s horrible ex-husband, who cheated on her.
-He typically means that they get again collectively, however to no avail.
-He additionally had a short fling with Caroline’s step-sister Gillian, and he turned obsessed together with her for whereas.
+He usually means that they get again collectively, however to no avail.
+He additionally had a short fling with Caroline’s step-sister Gillian, and he grew to become obsessed together with her for whereas.

 The place have I seen Tony Gardner earlier than?
-Gardner performed Brian in the beloved youngsters’s sitcom My Dad and mom Are Aliens, and in addition performed Professor Tony Shales in Contemporary Meat.
+Gardner performed Brian in the beloved youngsters’s sitcom My Mother and father Are Aliens, and in addition performed Professor Tony Shales in Recent Meat.
 He’s additionally starred in reveals like Unforgotten, Tripped, Harmless, and Stella.

 Ronni Ancona performs Judith

 Who’s Judith?
-John’s unbearable new accomplice (with whom he had the affair whereas nonetheless married to Caroline), Judith is an alcoholic and really profitable writer of younger grownup fiction.
+John’s unbearable new associate (with whom he had the affair whereas nonetheless married to Caroline), Judith is an alcoholic and really profitable creator of younger grownup fiction.

 The place have I seen Ronni Ancona earlier than?
 The actress has starred in The Journey, Medical doctors, Skins, Hope Springs, and the movie Penelope.
 She first rose to fame showing alongside Alistair McGowan on BBC One’s The Huge Impression.